TyberiusPrime/nixR/README.md

 ## open task:
  - the ability to override R packages with arbitrary earlier versions by just specifying the version you want
  - a nice override facility to replace packages with (for example) dev versions
+ - auto detect R versions from the folder instead of listeng them in nix/r/default.nix

+## Necessary steps when bioconductor releases
+  - add newer nixpkgs to flake.nix, (two places), add their release dates to nixR_builder/overrides/nixpkgs.toml
+  - create an R derivation for the appropriate R version (copy from nixpkgs / start with teh last) in nix/r/<version>, add it to nix/r/default.nix
+  - follow the steps in 'I need another date'